robinboncoeur/mygitblender/README.md

    * At the bottom of this dialogue, click on Install From File...

-   * Navigate to where you downloaded the zip file and select the **zip file** (not the unzipped folder).
+   * Navigate to where you downloaded the zip file and select the **make_shaders.zip** file.
 Click 'Install from File...'

-   * Browse your add-ons - click on 'User' under 'Categories' - and find the add-on.
-It is called 'Material: Shaders-Poser Figures'.
-Tick the box on the right to activate it. **(If this does not appear, check in the scripts/addons/ folder for the existence of a make_shaders folder, and that all these files are within that folder).**
+   * The add-on **Material: shaders for imported figures** should be visible in the add-ons tab.
+If not, browse your add-ons - click on 'User' under 'Categories' - and find the add-on.
+It is called **'Material: shaders for imported figures'**.

+   * Tick the box on the right to activate it. **(If this does not appear, check in the scripts/addons/ folder for the existence of a make_shaders folder, and that all these files are within that folder).**

    * Find the panel with the script.
 Currently, this will show up in the Tools Panel section, at the bottom labeled '**FigureShader**'.

    * If this is a new blender file with only the default cube, delete the cube and import your figure.

    * File -> Import -> Wavefront (obj) ... navigate to your figure, select the OBJ (not the MTL) and chose the following Import settings: